vyos/vyos-documentation/docs/configuration/interfaces/bridge.rst

 Create a basic bridge
 =====================

 Creating a bridge interface is very simple.
-In this example we will
+In this example, we will
 have:

 * A bridge named `br100`